ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 +-- {: .proof}
 ###### Proof

-As in remark \ref{StandardSuspensionIsCorrectSuspension}, on [[CW-spectra]] the canonical suspension functor is given by the "standard suspension" operation of def. \ref{SequentialSpectrumRealSuspension}.
+By prop. \ref{CylinderSpectrumOverCWSpectrumIsGood}, on [[CW-spectra]] (def. \ref{CWSpectrum}) the canonical suspension functor is given by the "standard suspension" operation of def. \ref{SequentialSpectrumRealSuspension}.
 By prop. \ref{IsomorphismBetweenStandardAndAlternativeSuspensionInHomotopyCategory} however, this is naturally isomorphic -- on the level of the homotopy category -- to the alternative suspension operation of def. \ref{SequentialSpectrumFakeSuspension}.
-Therefor the claim follows with prop. \ref{FakeSuspensionInducesEquivalenceOfHomotopyCategories}.
+Therefore the claim follows with prop. \ref{FakeSuspensionInducesEquivalenceOfHomotopyCategories}.

 =--